 "The problem was, with the change of tide and winds, it came back," said Linda Chris, a Rochester Drive resident.

-Last summer, the township decided to clean up the rotting seaweed after residents complained, though the move could have been risky, since the state has levied fines on some towns after they have cleaned or otherwise touched the bay, which is under state jurisdiction.
+Last summer, the township the rotting seaweed after residents complained, though the move could have been risky, since the state has levied fines on some towns after they have cleaned or otherwise touched the bay, which is under state jurisdiction.

 Mayor Stephen C. Acropolis said he has spoken with officials at the county and state levels and no permit from the Deparment of Environmental Protection is needed to clean the seaweed, and cleanups will eventually become part of a regular maintenance schedule through the Department of Public Works.